 In the first book an assistant of Olaf's is mentioned who has warts all over his face.
 We never hear of him again.

-Although the song "Scream and Run Away" associated with "The Bad Beginning" describes all Olaf's accomplices and mentions "one long-nosed bald man with warts", so the man with warts and the bald man with the long nose appear to be the same person, just described by a different distinguishing feature.
+Although the song "Scream and Run Away" associated with "The Bad Beginning" describes all Olaf's accomplices and mentions "one long-nosed bald man with warts".
+One would believe this confirms that the man with warts and the bald man with the long nose appear to be the same person, just described by a different distinguishing feature, but this cannot be the case when the novel lists the accomplices in such a way that the bald man and the wart-faced man as separate individuals.
+A later book would mention that Lemony Snicket received "wart removal cream" as a present, so perhaps he is the wart-faced man.

 "Where Are They Now?"
 EpilogueChapter Fourteen; arguably a Subverted Trope because they haven't gone anywhere, although their views have moved on.
 The Beatrice Letters form part of an epilogue themselves.
 Even though the scrambled letters reveal that " BEATRICE SANK", the Baudelaires are apparently living out their lives doing what they love.
 Beatrice (that's the Beatrice born in Book 13) is currently trying to find Lemony Snicket, presumably to ask him what is happening.